flyonspeed/TronView/README.md

 Setup your serial input using the GPIO pins on pi zero.
 This page will help you. https://www.instructables.com/id/Read-and-write-from-serial-port-with-Raspberry-Pi/

-## Steps to get the HUD software running on raspberry pi
+## Steps to get the software running on raspberry pi

 1) WIFI and autologin.
 You’ll want to get the pi on your wifi network so it can download the latest source.
 Here are some instructions online that might help.  https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md